LenPayne/CPD2164-Assign6/README.md

 # CPD-2164 Assignment #6
 ## Repetition Structures

-This repo contains starting files for challenges based on (the course textbook)[http://www.bignerdranch.com/we-write/objective-c-programming.html].
+This repo contains starting files for challenges based on [the course textbook](http://www.bignerdranch.com/we-write/objective-c-programming.html).

 Specifically, there are four challenges: